swiftpol

 Parameters:

-• monomer_list (list of str) – A list of monomer SMILES strings to be used in the polymer system.
+• monomer_list (list) – List of monomers to be used in the polymerization.

-• length_target (int) – The target average chain length for the polymer system.
+• length_target (float) – The target length of the polymer chains.

-• num_chains (int) – The number of polymer chains to generate.
+• num_chains (int) – The number of polymer chains to be generated.

-• PDI_target (float) – The target polydispersity index (PDI) for the polymer system.
+• PDI_target (float) – The target polydispersity index (PDI) of the polymer chains.
+A PDI value of up to 3.0 is supported.
+Smaller systems may not achieve high PDI values.

-• terminals (str, optional) – The type of terminal groups to use for the polymer chains.
-Default is ‘hydrogen’.
+• terminals (str, optional) – The type of terminal groups to be used.
+Default is ‘hydrogen’, which adds a hydrogen atom.

-• copolymer (bool, optional) – Whether to generate a copolymer.
+• copolymer (bool, optional) – Flag to indicate if the system is a copolymer.
 Default is False.

-• acceptance (float, optional) – The acceptance margin (in percentage) for the target blockiness and monomer percentage.
-Default is 10.
+• acceptance (float, optional) – The percentage deviation allowed for blockiness and A percentage from target values.
+Default is 10%.

 Variables:

-• sequence (str) – The sequence of monomers in the polymer system.
+• length_target (float) – The target length of the polymer chains.

 • mol_weight_average (float) – The average molecular weight of the polymer chains.

-• PDI (float) – The polydispersity index of the polymer system.
+• PDI (float) – The polydispersity index of the polymer chains.

-• Mn (float) – The number-average molecular weight of the polymer system.
+• Mn (float) – The number-average molecular weight of the polymer chains.

-• Mw (float) – The weight-average molecular weight of the polymer system.
+• Mw (float) – The weight-average molecular weight of the polymer chains.

-• num_chains (int) – The number of polymer chains in the system.
+• num_chains (int) – The number of polymer chains generated.

-• length_average (float) – The average chain length of the polymer system.
+• length_average (float) – The average length of the polymer chains.

-• min_length (int) – The minimum chain length in the polymer system.
+• min_length (float) – The minimum length of the polymer chains.

-• max_length (int) – The maximum chain length in the polymer system.
+• max_length (float) – The maximum length of the polymer chains.

 Notes